Asian Recipes/ Dinner/ Korean/ Pasta & Noodles/ Recipes/ Super Simple

 Instructions

-• Cook pasta according to packet directions.
+• Cook pasta according to packet instructions.
 Drain.

 200 g pasta